chill117/express-mysql-session/readme.md

 ### Debugging

-`express-mysql-session` uses the [debug module](https://github.com/visionmedia/debug) to output debug messages to the console.
+`express-mysql-session` uses the [debug module](https://github.com/debug-js/debug) to output debug messages to the console.
 To output all debug messages, run your node app with the `DEBUG` environment variable:
 ```
 DEBUG=express-mysql-session* node your-app.js
 ```
 This will output log messages as well as error messages from `express-mysql-session`.

-If you also might need MySQL-related debug and error messages, see [debugging node-mysql](https://github.com/mysqljs/mysql#debugging-and-reporting-problems).

 ## Contributing